Elmbridge Borough Council elections

-Elmbridge Borough Council elections are held each year, with a third of the council elected, followed by one year without election.
+Elmbridge Borough Council elections were held on a four-year cycle with a third of the council elected, followed by one year without election.
 Elmbridge Borough Council is the local authority for the non-metropolitan district of the Borough of Elmbridge, in Surrey, in South East England.
-The next borough council elections are due to take place in 2026, as part of the wider 2026 United Kingdom local elections.
+The council is due to be abolished on 1 April 2027 following structural changes to local government in Surrey.